-Need help applying for SNAP or have questions?
+Need help applying for the Supplemental Nutrition Assistance Program (SNAP) or have questions?
 Request a follow up from our outreach team:

 Please note that emailing and texting are the fastest way to receive service due to our current high call volume.

-For those applying for SNAP, interviews are currently being waived through the end of December.
+For those applying for SNAP, interviews are currently being waived.

 Links and Resources:

 - Download and Print the GEN 50C Application for SNAP and other benefits.
 Alaska does not have an online application.